 In 1996 KT narrowed her focus to pursue two, parallel paths – 1) form a company to consistently create and direct her original compositions and 2) found the Seattle based arts space, Velocity Dance Center, with co-founder Michele Miller.
-During her 10-year tenure at Velocity, KT instituted five instrumental programs to facilitate the growth of the Seattle dance community – Strictly Seattle Summer Dance Intensive, The Guest Artist Series, SCUBA National Touring Dance Alliance, The Bridge Project and Velocity’s comprehensive dance teaching program for beginning to professional adults.
-With Miller the center grew to include a convertible studio theater, three rehearsal/teaching studios and a private Pilates studio.
+During her 10-year tenure at Velocity, KT instituted four instrumental programs to facilitate the growth of the Seattle dance community – Strictly Seattle Summer Dance Intensive, The Guest Artist Series, SCUBA National Touring Dance Alliance and The Bridge Project.

 Her career as a generative artist began with a commission from On the Boards in Seattle and by 2006 she had built five evening-length works that toured performance venues and colleges throughout the US and in Japan, Canada, Germany and Ecuador.